ODINN-SciML/ODINN.jl/docs/src/optimization.md

 - `LossV`: Loss function over the ice surface velocity only.
 - `LossHV`: Loss function over both the ice thickness and ice surface velocity.

-The loss function for the ice thickness $H$ (similar for ice surfave velocity $V$) is mathematically defined as:
+The loss function for the ice thickness $H$ (similar for ice surface velocity $V$) is mathematically defined as:
 ```math
 L(\theta)
 =